 I want the website to be funny, entertaining, a little sarcastic, but professional.

 Looking around I kind of had a hard time finding what it is I wanted.
-On awwwards, there’s an outdated thumbnail from the Mellow Mushroom (a pizzeria located primarily in the South) that I really like:
+On awwwards, there’s an outdated thumbnail from the Mellow Mushroom (a pizzeria located primarily in the South) that I like:

 I’d just link you to the whole page, but since this screenshot, they’ve updated to a boring website.